 - Pipe cleaners

 STEP 1.
 To get started with your crystal flowers, take your pipe cleaners and form flowers!
 Let’s flex those STEAM skills.
-STEM plus Art = STEAM!
+Science plus Art = STEAM!

 Give the kids a handful of colorful pipe cleaners and let them come up with their own cool twisty pipe cleaner flowers.
 Make sure to have extra green pipe cleaners on hand for stems.